Fun Things to Do in Monte Rio

 Perched on the banks of Sonoma County's Russian River, on the north end of a scenic 10-mile stretch known as the Bohemian Highway, the hamlet of Monte Rio rolls out the welcome mat with flair - the result of long experience as a vacation getaway.

-Here are five fun things to do during your stay in Monte Rio:
+Here are a few fun things to do during your stay in Monte Rio:

 Bicycle the Region's Back Roads

 Cycling offers one of the best ways to enjoy the beautiful scenery surrounding Monte Rio.
 You might leave Highway 116 just south of town on Cazadero Highway, which runs through woods alongside Austin Creek (experienced cyclists can opt to continue all the way to Cazadero and beyond).
 You could also ride along the Bohemian Highway to Occidental, stopping at Sonoma Canopy Tours to zipline through redwood trees – or head west on Highway 116, following the Russian River until it meets the Pacific Ocean at Jenner, and then go tidepooling at Goat Rock Beach.

 Don't have bikes with you?
 Russian River Cycle Service in nearby Forestville will deliver hybrid or road bikes to Monte Rio (for a small fee).
 Each bike comes with a helmet, pump, basket, and enough locks to secure the group; at the end of your ride you just lock the bikes and you're on your way.
 For other options, check our listings of Bike Rentals & Tours.

 Relax on a Beautiful Beach